The Old Gray Mac

 If you believe that silence is golden, pick up a Mac Plus, add an external 800K floppy drive, and skip this section on hard drives.
 Everyone else should consider a hard drive essential equipment.

-If you have an SE with a working 20 MB MiniScribe drive, consider it a minor miracle that it's working at all after all these years.
+If you have an SE with a working 20 MB MiniScribe drive, consider it a minor miracle that it's working after all these years.
 The old MiniScribe was a decent performer in 1987, but it's slow and noisy by today's standards.
 We strongly suggest you replace it.

 The 8 MHz compact Mac trio are the slowest Macs ever made with SCSI, so there's no need to look for a high performance drive.
 Pretty much any drive made since 1990 should provide all the speed any of these Macs can handle.

 The key to picking the right hard drive is capacity.
-You can use any capacity of SCSI hard drive you can find, although you will have to partition the drive if you choose something over 2 GB in size.
+You can use any capacity SCSI hard drive you can find, although you will have to partition the drive if you choose something over 2 GB in size.

 Odds are you won't be filling up your hard drive with MP3s or huge Photoshop images; you may find a 40 or 80 MB hard drive is plenty for your needs.
 My advice is to find someone who has replaced the drive in their LC, LC II, or LC III with something even larger.
 These are low-power drives compared with what's usually inside the SEInside the SE, so they will probably reduce the burden on the computer's power supply.
 Best of all, you might get the drive for free, since most people can't imagine using anything that small these days.